HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 DEM network sampling runs use `site_selection.input.mode = "dem_network_sampling"` with `site_selection.outlets.candidate_mode =
 "network_sampling"`.
-This is the lower-level stream-network sampling path: it exposes outlet-generation controls such as spacing, candidate caps and optional reference-network scoring.
+This is the lower-level stream-network sampling path: it exposes outlet-construction controls such as spacing, candidate caps and optional reference-network scoring.
 It remains outside the short-term stable business contract, but it is kept as a tested capability.
 It writes the normal selection outputs plus: